 - 8 green onions, chopped

-- 1/2 bunch fresh cilantro, chopped
+- ½ bunch fresh cilantro, chopped

-- 1/2 cup chopped peanuts
+- ½ cup peanuts, or cashews, chopped

-- 1 cup sesame seeds optional
+- 1 tablespoon sesame seeds, optional

 - Just before serving, toss with the peanut sauce and garnish with cilantro, peanuts, and optional sesame seeds.